-Individuals who are experiencing symptoms of West Nile virus should contact their health care provider or clinic.
-The California Department of Health Services and local public health departments provide testing for West Nile virus.
-Health care providers should contact their local public health department to discuss requirements for testing or visit www.westnile.ca.gov for more information.
+Individuals who are experiencing symptoms of WNV should contact their health care provider or clinic.
+The California Department of Public Health and local public health departments provide WNV testing.
+Health care providers should contact their local public health department to discuss testing requirements or visit www.westnile.ca.gov for more information.